instantiator/blog-source/blog-site/content/post/rocketship-template.md

 I've been giving some thought to building a number of prototype projects for some friends.
 They need to reflect the realities of hosting on a cloud service provider, exploit the benefits of serverless design, and offer some frequently needed services: serverless lambdas with database support, behind an API gateway protected by an authentication service.

-What I came up with is probably not too surprising given the brief:
+What I came up with is probably not too surprising, given the brief...

 ![A diagram illustrating several services, each with access to a database; behind an API gateway, which has access to an auth service.
 A web app and mobile app both have access to the API Gateway and auth service, too.](https://raw.githubusercontent.com/instantiator/mvp-rocketship-template/main/documentation/images/rocket-mvp.png "A diagram illustrating several services, each with access to a database; behind an API gateway, which has access to an auth service.
 A web app and mobile app both have access to the API Gateway and auth service, too.")